 The acquisition cost of the non-compete agreements was established based on the discounted value of future payments using a discount rate ranging from 8.9% to 10.2%.
-For cash flow purposes, this has been treated as a non-cash transaction.
 The intangible asset associated with the non-compete agreements is amortized on a straight-line basis over the terms of the agreements, which range between 3 and 6 years.